 And how is it related to deja vu?
 As we have previously mentioned, this phenomenon is caused by our unconscious fantasies.
-We cannot learn about them directly, it is impossible by definition, since they are products of unconscious mind.
-However, they may be caused by a number of indirect reasons, which can be “invisible” to an average person, but are apparent to a specialist.
+We cannot learn about them directly, it is impossible by definition since they are products of the unconscious mind.
+However, they may be caused by a number of indirect reasons, which can be “invisible” to an average person but are apparent to a specialist.

 In “The Psychopathology of Everyday Life” book, Sigmund Freud talks about a remarkable case of a patient who told him about a case of deja vu, which she could not forget for many years.

-Already familiar to us, unconscious mechanism of displacement “transferred” memories of the situation related to her brother’s illness (and secret death wish) to some insignificant details such as the dress, the garden and the girlfriends’ house.
+Already familiar to us, the unconscious mechanism of displacement “transferred” memories of the situation related to her brother’s illness (and secret death wish) to some insignificant details such as the dress, the garden, and the girlfriends’ house.

-Although, it does not mean that all our deja vu are manifestations of some “terrible” secret desires.
-All these desires can be completely innocent to others, but too “shameful” or frightening to us.
+Although, it does not mean that all our deja vu and dreams are manifestations of some “terrible” secret desires.
+All these desires can be completely innocent to others but too “shameful” or frightening to us.